Where Chianti Classico Comes From

 and Tavernelle Val di Pesa.

-In total, this vinophile paradise between Florence and Siena covers an area of around 70,000 hectares.
-Around 10,000 hectares of this are planted with vines.
-7,200 hectares are registered in the DOCG register for the production of Chianti Classico.
-This makes the Chianti Classico appellation one of the most important in Italy.
-On average, around 35 million bottles of Chianti Classico are produced every year.
-The wine is exported to more than 50 countries around the world.
+This wine lover's paradise between Florence and Siena spans about 70,000 hectares in total.
+Around 10,000 hectares of that are planted with vineyards.
+7,200 hectares are registered in the DOCG for Chianti Classico production.
+This makes the Chianti Classico appellation one of the most important in all of Italy.
+On average, about 35 million bottles of Chianti Classico are produced each year.
+The wine is exported to over 50 countries worldwide.
 Graphics provided by Consorzio del Vino Chianti Classico